Health-RI/health-ri-metadata/README.md

 ### [Checksum](https://spdx.org/rdf/terms/#d4e2091)

 A value that allows the contents of a file to be authenticated.
 This class allows the results of a variety of checksum and cryptographic message digest algorithms to be represented.
+This class is instantiated by properties in other classes that have the range `spdx:Checksum`.

 #### Mandatory Properties